School's in session

 The Coors Light Dirt Trucks will race for a $1,000 feature payday,

-will take center stage in the second annual Powder Puff Truck Race (last
+will take center stage in the third annual Powder Puff Truck Race (in the

-year 410 sprint driver David Harrison's wife Terri took the checkered behind
+first year 410 sprint driver David Harrison's wife Terri took the checkered,

 Then school is in session.